Join the Community

 Coordinators Stream

-3.30pm – 5.00pm: Topic 3 – National to International Opportunities and Pathways & Sport Integrity Australia workshop
+3.30pm – 5.00pm: Topic 3 – Future Opportunities & Sport Integrity

--Current nationals to international pathways
+-Current Nationals to international pathways

 -Introducing Australian and New Zealand University Sport Series

-The second part of the session will be a workshop delivered by Sport Integrity Australia (details TBC).
+The second part of the session covered:

 Students Stream